 Subscribe to the Software Clown mailing list, and every week I’ll send you an email with one of my mistakes, and how you can avoid repeating it.
 If you’re a new subscriber you won’t miss out on any old mistakes; you’ll get every one I’ve written from the start.

-(Can’t see a signup form?
-You might need to temporarily disable Privacy Badger if you’re using it.)
+(Can’t see a form above🡅?
+You might need to temporarily disable Privacy Badger or other ad blockers.)